 Intellectual Property Rights: patents, utility models, rights to inventions, copyright and neighbouring and related rights, moral rights, trade marks and service marks, business names and domain names, rights in get-up and trade dress, goodwill and the right to sue for passing off or unfair competition, rights in designs, rights in computer software, database rights, rights to use, and protect the confidentiality of, confidential information (including know-how and trade secrets), and all other intellectual property rights, in each case whether registered or unregistered and including all applications and rights to apply for and be granted, renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist now or in the future in any part of the world.

-Order Form: the order form which specifies the Services that the Customer has indicated that it wishes to purchase from the Supplier subject to these Conditions, and which has been signed by the Customer.
+Order Form: the Supplier’s order form which shall specify the Services that the Customer has indicated that it wishes to purchase from the Supplier subject to these Conditions.

-Services: the services, including the Deliverables and any Subscription, to be supplied by the Supplier to the Customer as further described in the Specification.
+Services: the services, including the provision of the Deliverables and any Subscription, to be supplied by the Supplier to the Customer as further described in the Specification.

-Specification: the description or specification of the Services set out in the Order Form.
+Specification: the description or specification of the Services:

 (i) set out in, or attached to the Order Form; or

-(ii) which appears on the Website at the time of you make your order.
+(ii) which appears on the Website at the time the Customer makes its Order.

 Subscription: any subscription for market intelligence reports or in relation to the use of Dashboards supplied by the Supplier or its affiliates.

-Subscription Term: the term for any Subscription purchased by the Customer set out in the Order Form or the Order Confirmation (as applicable).
+Subscription Term: the term for any Subscription purchased by the Customer set out in the Order Confirmation.

 Supplier: WINGX Advance GMBH.